margokhokhlova/geomaps_with_pandas/README.md

 # Aknowledgements
 This  work  is  supported  by  ANR,  the  French  National  Re-search Agency, within the ALEGORIA project, under GrantANR-17-CE38-0014-01.

+# To cite

+More information on the graph creation process in provided in the following article:
+Margarita Khokhlova, Nathalie Abadie, Valérie Gouet, Liming Chen.
+Learning embeddings for cross-time geographic areas represented as graphs.
+In 36th ACM/SIGAPP Symposium On Applied Computing - Technical Track Geographic Information Analysis.
+2021.

 # Referencies
 1. Toussaint, G. T. (1980), "The relative neighborhood graph of a finite planar set", Pattern Recognition, 12 (4): 261–268, doi:10.1016/0031-3203(80)90066-7.